Tripura Tribal Areas Autonomous District Council

-The Tripura Tribal Areas Autonomous District Council (TTAADC) is an autonomous district council administering the Tipra-dominated areas of the state of Tripura, India.
-Its council and assembly are situated in Khumulwng, a town 26 km away from Agartala, the state capital.
+The Tripura Tribal Areas Autonomous District Council (TTAADC) is an autonomous district council administering the Tribal-dominated areas of the state of Tripura, India.
+Its council and assembly are situated in Khumulwng, a town 26 km away from Agartala, the state capital comprising 68% of the total geographical area of Tripura State.
+It is a constitutional body under the Sixth schedule of the Indian Constitution.

-Presently, with the result of 2021 ADC election held at 6 April, TIPRA Motha has emerged as the majority with 18 seats along with its ally The Indigenous Nationalist Party of Twipra.
-This is the maiden win of the newly formed regional party TIPRA in the ADC election.
-The Chairman of TIPRA, Pradyot Bikram Manikya is to become the CEM of the newly elected Council.
-However, Purna Chandra Jamatia was chosen as the Chief Executive Member of the council for the first time.